quarksb/geo-2d/README.md

 You can export generated blobs as SVG files for use in other applications.
 You have the option to export blobs both in the graphical user interface and when using the API.

-## Contributing

-If you find issues or would like to contribute code to Organic-Svg, please check out our [contribution guidelines](CONTRIBUTING.md).

 ## License